 Friends, financiers, countrymen.
 Lend me your ear.
 I come to bury Black Friday, not to praise it...

 Friends, financiers, countrymen.
 Lend me your ear.
 I come to bury Black Friday, not to praise it...
 Pardon the theatrics, but I truly would be willing to stage a full-on Shakespearean showdown to convince everyone that we need to cancel Black Friday.
-In 2020, and forever.
+Forever.
 It’s over.
 It’s time to go home, Black Friday.
 You’ve served your purpose, now go out to pasture.

 Everything is supremely weird this year, and it’s very easy to lose track of time.
 Somehow we’ve made it to November, though.
 In case you’re really behind, this Friday is the infamous “Black Friday”.
 The day where we ignore our polite urges, trample minimum wage workers, and fight a grandma for the last Cabbage Patch Kid.
 All to prove we love our friends and family the most.